svallamsetti/asn-label-edi-validation/README.md

 The X12 parser also reads purchase order numbers from `PRF` segments, line items via `LIN` with `SN1` for quantities, and pack information from `HL` loops that contain `SN1` and `MAN` segments.

+Line item quantities are validated by summing all 1J label quantities for the same PO line and comparing the total against the EDI line item quantity.